YomiRich/myDelaniStudio/README.md

 * Enter numbers on the application to determine what type of triangle it forms.

 ## Known Bugs
-There is one bug only.
-The jquery is not responding.
+* The contact section is not responsive.
+Does not give an alert.

 ## Technologies Used
 This application has Used
 * html
 * css
 * bootstrap
+* jquery

 ## Support and contact details
 ymueni@gmail.com